Olian04/better-logging/README.md

 # better-logging

-Better-logging is designed to be a drop in replacement for the default logging methods. <br>
+Javascript comes with 4 different logging types by default.
+But as it stands only browsers are taking advantage of these different methods of logging. `better-logging` aims to improve the default logging experiance and is designed to be a drop in replacement for the default logging methods. <br>
-Since better-logging only decorates the default logging methods you wont lose any integrated functionality in browsers or other tooling.
+Since `better-logging` only decorates the default logging methods you won't lose any integrated functionality in browsers or other tooling. `better-logging` is not meant to be the be all and end all of node.js logging.
+It is just supposed to increase the usefullness of the default logging methods.

 Demo fiddle: https://jsfiddle.net/s70q43jg/137/